brimwats/whydontlibraries/content/contact/_index.en.md

 ---
-title: "Got Any Questions"
+title: "Contact Form"
 draft: false
 ---

-Submit the form and confirm your email address at [Formspree](https://formspree.io/).
+Use this contact form to get in touch via email.
+You can also reach out via twitter too — [tweet @brimwats](https://twitter.com/brimwats) or browse the #whydl hashtag.
+Submit the form below and confirm your email address at [Formspree](https://formspree.io/).